 Think of what this means.

 Got a sick kid or parent?
 Just find a way to manage yourself and get your project done between trips to the doctor or making a grilled cheese.

-Some people will no doubt tell you they miss their favorite city, the camaraderie and bustle of the office, running for the train, all that.
+Some people will no doubt tell you they miss their favorite city, the camaraderie, and bustle of the office, running for the train, and all that.
 It reminds me of some “New Yorker” short stories by John Cheever in the 1950s.
-But it’s worth noting that back then most people worked in factories, lunch was packed at home and the stories of urban work largely described a “Mad Men” culture that thankfully evaporated a long time ago.
+But it’s worth noting that back then, most people worked in factories, lunch was packed at home, and the stories of urban work largely described a “Mad Men” culture that thankfully evaporated a long time ago.